LuGomes/Machine-Learning/learn/coursera/generative ai with llms/README.md

 Inference configuration parameters - temperature, max new tokens, topK, topP.

-Greedy vs random sampling - greedy will always choose the word with the highest probability but words can be repeated and the answer gets less natural and less reasonable.
-Random sampling will select based on random-weighted strategy across all probabilities.
+Greedy vs random sampling - greedy will always choose the word with the highest probability but words can be repeated and the answer gets less natural and less reasonable so this method is good for short generation.
+Random sampling will select based on random-weighted strategy across all probabilities so this generates more natural and creative text.

 topK selects an output using the top-K results after applying random-weighted strategy using the probabilities.

 topP selects using the random-weighted strategy with the top-ranked consecutive results by probability and with a cumulative probability <= p.

 Temperature influences the shape of the probability distribution.
 The higher the temperature, the higher the randomness.
+The temperature actually alters the predictions the model will make, unlike topK or topP.

 ![temperature configuration](./images/temperature_config.png)
 ![AI project lifecycle](./images/project_lifecycle.png)